-Exercise-associated collapse (heat exhaustion) following activity is thought to be due to something known as postural hypotension.
+Exercise-associated collapse (heat exhaustion) following activity is thought to be due to something is known as postural hypotension.
 This is low blood pressure caused by pooling of the blood in the limbs, instead of being returned back to the heart.
 During activity the repeated strong contractions of the working muscles act as a second pump, forcing blood back to the heart.
 When exercise suddenly stops, the efficiency of this venous return is decreased.

 As collapse occurs after the cessation of exercise, it is clear that dehydration is not the cause.
 Individuals also do not display abnormally high temperatures, although this was previously thought to be the case because of the name 'heat exhaustion'.
-For this reason the term exercise-associated collapse is now more favorable.
+For this reason, the term exercise-associated collapse is now more favorable.